getpelican/pelican-plugins/ical/Readme.rst

     </dl>
     {% endif %}

-this plugins needed icalendar module installed
+this plugins needed icalendar module installed and works only for pages